Vasily257/ninelines-test-task/README.md

 **HTTPS**: `git clone https://github.com/Vasily257/resume.git` **SSH**: `git clone git@github.com:Vasily257/resume.git`

-To start a project, you need to open the project folder in the terminal and use the command npm run start.
+To start a project, you need to open the project folder in the terminal and use the command `npm run start`.
+But before that, you need to install Gulp CLI, if you don't have it: `npm install --global gulp-cli`.

 ## Status
 The project is closed, there are no plans for completion.